How to Change your Makeup Routine After a Facelift

 3. Look into New Products

 A big advantage of using less makeup is having money in the budget for better makeup.
 After a cosmetic enhancement, nothing keeps you feeling great like putting the time and effort into staying at your beauty best.
-Your doctor can suggest ongoing skin care to help maintain the changes that you will have realized with your facelift.

 4. Buy a Good Moisturizer